balazsorban44/test-project/.github/ISSUE_TEMPLATE/feature.md

 ---
-title: '✨ New Feature'
+title: '✨ New Feature (SHORT DESCRIPTION HERE)'
 labels: feature
 about: Proposal to implement a functionality that is not present yet.
-name: Test
+name: "✨ Feature request"
 ---

 Please specify the feature.